sylvaticus/juliatutorial/language-core/functions.md

 ## Multiple-dispatch \(aka polymorphism\)

 The same function can be defined with different number and type of parameters \(this is useful when the same kind of logical operation must be performed on different types\).
-When calling such functions, Julia will pick up the correct one depending from the parameters in the call \(by default the stricter version\).
+When calling such functions, Julia will pick up the correct one depending on the parameters in the call \(by default the stricter version\).
 These different versions are named "methods" in Julia and, if the function is type-safe, dispatch is implemented at compile time and very fast.
 You can inspect the methods of a function with `methods(f)`.